 His most recent compositions include complete scores for 2 theatrical works, 3 multi-movement string quartets, and "The Abraham 24 Caprices for Solo Violin", which have premiered in 3 countries.

-Dr. Abraham himself has performed in 7 countries, been featured on CBS Detroit, PBS Arizona, Buzzfeed, Fiddlerman's exclusive blog series "Music Is For Everyone", the "Mind Over Finger" iTunes podcast, His Instagram @TheViolinDoctor engages 20K followers.
-He and violinist Chloé Trevor are the two ambassadors of Southwest Strings.
+Dr. Abraham has performed in 7 countries, been featured on CBS Detroit, PBS Arizona, The Entertainer, SHAR Music, Fiddlerman, the "Mind Over Finger" and "Violin Podcast" iTunes podcasts, and much more.
+His Instagram @TheViolinDoctor engages 20K followers.
+Violinists Mark Wood and Chloé Trevor are the three ambassadors of Southwest Strings.

 Dr. Abraham began music studies at in 2004 under Chicago Civic Orchestra Concertmaster, Guillaume Combet.
 Only months later, he auditioned into the Merit School of Music Conservatory.
 In the next three years he placed 2nd in the institution's Annual Concerto Competition and became Concertmaster of the Merit Symphony Orchestra.

 Simultaneously, he served as asst. concertmaster in the Chicago Youth Symphony (including the 2008 CYMI under Maestro Gustavo Dudamel) and was Concertmaster of the Blue Lake International Youth Symphony Orchestra.